teamhypertext/Aranyani/README.md

 # Aranyani Project

-Aranyani is a full-stack application consisting of a Node.js/Express backend and a React Native (Expo) frontend.
+Aranyani is a full-stack application consisting of a Node.js/Express backend, a React Native (Expo) frontend, and an Edge AI (TinyML) wildlife detection module.
 The project is structured to support animal detection and warning with record management.

 ---

 ## Table of Contents

 - [Project Structure](#project-structure)
 - [Backend](#backend)
   - [Features](#backend-features)